 The Kanin ski slopes are located on the Italian - Slovenian border so that you can have a special skiing experience in both countries.
 You can also find Kanin ski slopes such as Sella Nevea.

 The ski slope is located not far from Bovec in the Soca Valley, with which summer hikers can be familiar.

 On the slopes, you can ski for a total length of 10.5 km at an altitude of 1103 - 2292 m.
 With only a level difference of 1189 m, the ski region contains 4.2 km of blue and 6.3 km of red tracks.
 You will not find any black slopes here.

 There are 10 lifts in the resort, of which 6 are pick-ups, while the remaining 4 are normal cable cars.
 In the case of lifts, do not expect Austrian quality if you are coming from Nassfeld, for example.

 Due to the nature of the slopes, you will find natural snow at the top of the resort, while the icing is mostly common only in the valley.
-If the weather is clear, you can even see the river Soca from the top.
-If you stay until closing, you can count on a significantly smaller crowd.
+You can even see the river Soca from the top if the weather is clear.
+You can count on a significantly smaller crowd if you stay until closing.

 Why is Slovenia unique?

 - The charm of novelty, meeting new ski resorts